 On February 20, 1948, the Richardsons transferred 391 Marlborough to his mother, Alice Grace (Kidd) Richardson Carver, the former wife of Frank Danforth Richardson and the wife of Harry Percival Carver.
 The Carvers lived in New York City.
 On June 15, 1948, Alice Carver transferred the property back to Elizabeth Richardson.

 On November 26, 1948, 391 Marlborough was acquired from Elizabeth Richardson by Jacob Leroy Garber, a postal clerk and realtor, and his wife, Edith (Edythe) Ila (Chasens) Garber.
 They lived in Brookline, where they had moved in about 1947, having previously lived at 350 Marlborough.

-In November of 1948, he applied for (and subsequently received) permission to convert 391 Marlborough from a lodging house with one apartment into eight apartments.
-It was probably at this point that a penthouse was added.
+In November of 1948, Jacob Garber applied for (and subsequently received) permission to convert 391 Marlborough from a lodging house with one apartment into eight apartments, including permission to “raise roof line of front” to add a penthouse.
+It may have been at this point that the front façade was painted white.

 On February 29, 1952, the Garbers transferred the property into his name as trustee of the Byron Hall Trust.

 On June 30, 1960, 391 Marlborough was acquired from J. Leroy Garber by real estate dealer and contractor Michael J. Smith.
 On July 18, 1960, he transferred the property to his company, Michael J. Smith, Inc.